Clicky

 32. Something you feel guilty about letting go of.
 When you let go, the guilt will go with it.

-33. Anything already in the donation bag.
-It’s time to let go.
+33. Anything already in the donation bag. .

 You might only have a few of these items in your closet or maybe you have all of them.
 Decide which ones annoy you the most and start with those.
 You’ll be creating closet space and heart space.